brooksrogers/dump1090_sdrplus/README.md

 ### How this program works?

-The code is very documented and written in order to be easy to understand.
+The code is clearly commented in order to be easy to understand.
 For the diligent programmer with a Mode S specification on his hands it should be trivial to understand how it works.

-The algorithms I used were obtained basically looking at many messages as displayed using a trow-away SDL program, and trying to model the algorithm based on how the messages look graphically.
+The algorithms I used were obtained basically looking at many messages as displayed using a throw-away SDL program, and trying to model the algorithm based on how the messages look graphically.

 ### How to test the program?